ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/simple-commerce/items.md

 ### Unsubscribe Member Group

-For subscription items, you can designate a member group to move the member to if their subscription runs out.
+For subscription items, you can designate a primary role to move the member to if their subscription runs out.

-For example, if you move members to the 'member_paid' group when the purchase a 'Yearly Membership', you could have a member group 'member_unpaid' selected here.
-Once their subscription runs out, they will automatically be switched to the unpaid member group.
+For example, if you move members to the 'member_paid' group when the purchase a 'Yearly Membership', you could have a member role 'member_unpaid' selected here.
+Once their subscription runs out, they will automatically be switched to the unpaid role.

 ### Recurring Subscription?